ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 ## Contributing fields through property resolvers

 An extended service type can also contribute new fields using a property resolver.
-Generally, these properties will need to be poplated as part of `[ReferenceResolver]` method, since that is when the object is instantiated.
+Generally, these properties will need to be populated as part of `[ReferenceResolver]` method, since that is when the object is instantiated.

 ```csharp
 public class Product